-Programme Code: 11 B.Sc B.Sc Computer Technology Course Code: 19UCT4A4 A Allied Paper 4 - Computer System Architecture Batch Semester Hours/Week Total Hours Credits 2019-2020 IV 6 90 5
+Programme Code: 11 B.Sc Computer Technology

+Title of the paper : Allied Paper 4 - Computer System Architecture

+Batch Hours/Week Total Hours Credits

+2021-2022 6 90 5

 - 1. To understand the basic architecture of computers and its registers. - 2.
 To understand machine language, arithmetic and logic operations. - 3.
 To be aware of the techniques used in input output devices and memory organization.